kvoloshenko/PFR_01/README.md

 see the original idea at:  https://youtu.be/sz25xxF_AVE

+## Face_Recognition_0400, Face_Recognition_0410
+Face recognition with InsightFace or how CatBoost guessed names see the original idea at: https://habr.com/ru/post/699232/

+## Face_Recognition_0501, Face_Recognition_0511, Face_Recognition_0512, Face_Recognition_0520, Face_Recognition_0521

+Build a Python Facial Recognition App with Tensorflow and Kivy

+see the original idea at: https://www.youtube.com/watch?v=LKispFFQ5GU

 ## Face recognition on the dance video.
 Example 03
 See video example here: https://youtu.be/PGwXDUTSHDU